janustack/vite-config-paths/packages/vite-config-paths/README.md

 ### allowJs

 If your tsconfig file has `"allowJs": true` in it, path resolution will be expanded beyond TypeScript importers.
 The following extensions will have their imports resolved by this plugin: `.vue`, `.svelte`, `.mdx`, `.mjs`, `.js`, `.jsx`

-If you believe another file extension should be supported by default, please open an issue or pull request.

-### include/exclude

-The `include` and `exclude` tsconfig options are respected.